Slayer: Early years (1981–1983)

-Show No Mercy, Haunting the Chapel and Hell Awaits (1983–1986)
+Show No Mercy, Haunting the Chapel, and Hell Awaits (1983–1986)

 Jeff Hanneman was the guitarist of Slayer for 30 years, from 1981 to 2011.
 He was the main songwriter along with Kerry King, as well as a lyricist.

 Without any recording budget, the band had to self-finance its debut album.
 Combining the savings of Araya, who was employed as a respiratory therapist, and money borrowed from King's father, the band entered the studio in November 1983.
 The album was rushed into release, stocking shelves three weeks after tracks were completed.
 Show No Mercy, released in December 1983 by Metal Blade Records, generated underground popularity for the band.
 The group began a club tour of California to promote the album.
 The tour gave the band additional popularity and sales of Show No Mercy eventually reached more than 20,000 in the US and another 20,000 worldwide.

 In February 1984, King briefly joined Dave Mustaine's new band Megadeth.
 Hanneman was worried about King's decision, stating in an interview, "I guess we're gonna get a new guitar player."
 While Mustaine wanted King to stay on a permanent basis, King left after five shows, stating Mustaine's band was "taking too much of my time."
 The split caused a rift between King and Mustaine, which evolved into a long running feud between the two bands.

 In June 1984, Slayer released a three-track EP called Haunting the Chapel.
 The EP featured a darker, more thrash-oriented style than Show No Mercy, and laid the groundwork for the future direction of the band.
 The opening track, "Chemical Warfare", has become a live staple, played at nearly every show since 1984.
+The EP sold 70,000 copies in its first eight months of release, according to Metal Blade founder Brian Slagel.